Loading...

 Over the past 60 years, dialysis vascular access was restricted only to fistula, graft, and central venous catheter (CVC).
 The improvements in vascular access over time include

-- Bioengineered Blood Vessels: A recent development in dialysis access is tissue-engineered vascular grafts, which have the potential to reduce complications and improve the longevity of dialysis procedures.
+A recent development in dialysis access is tissue-engineered vascular grafts.
+They have the potential to reduce complications and improve the longevity of dialysis procedures.

 Portable and Mobile Dialysis Systems